Tajikistani ruble: Coin

+For table standards, see the coin specification table.

 Banknotes

 The Tajikistani ruble banknotes have a striking similarity to the 1961, 1991 and 1992 banknote series of the Soviet/Russian ruble, with similar size, colour scheme, positioning of objects and the font.
 The colour schemes can be traced back to the later issues of the Russian Empire.
 Many of the old printing templates used for the production of Soviet ruble notes were reused on Tajikistan's notes.
 This is because the Tajikistani ruble was printed under the direction of Goznak, the official Russian agency responsible for the production of banknotes and coins.
+While banknotes of 5000 and 10,000 rubles were printed, they were never issued for circulation.